 Response: The Systems that currently provide calculations on paper (BERS, POLICE, and FIRE) are all in the process of upgrading their data management systems.
 It is expected that electronic transmission of benefit calculations will be much more feasible once the new systems are in place.
 We will follow up on this in our next review.
+Second Engagement Update - All of the Systems are now sending calculations to the OA electronically.
+This has improved the efficiency of the certification process.

-6. CSD should reconsider batch processing of recalculations due to contract settlements
+6. CSD should reconsider batch processing of recalculations due to contract settlements.

 Response: There has been discussion over the years about whether the OA could give the Systems "pre-checked" calculation software, at least to be used for standard cases.
 This would greatly reduce the OA's workload and improve the turnaround time for the non-standard calculations.
 This has not been implemented at any System, but all parties seem to be open to the idea.
 However, the OA did mention that this would be difficult to implement for NYCERS in particular, given the variety of plan provisions.
+Second Engagement Update - The OA is not sure whether current law allows for anything but individual certification of calculations.
+This question needs to be resolved before any further resources are devoted to creating a pre-certified calculator.